What's going on?

 Since gaining independence from France in 1960, the country has had little political stability.
 In a country of 21 million, some 1.5 million people are internally displaced, according to the UNHCR.

 MCC began working in Burkina Faso in 1975.
 Today, we have projects with local partners in the areas of food security, peacebuilding, education, emergency relief and health.
 To read a recent story about MCC's work in Burkina Faso, please see the current issue of A Common Place magazine.

 What you can do

-- Pray: Please join us as we pray for peace in Ukraine:
+- Pray: Join us as we pray for peace and order in Burkina Faso*: